 As a person who believes in having consistency of operations through the establishment of a predictable process, I am very happy with what Pract.us brings to team training.
 By itemizing all the necessary steps to achieve a desired goal and by building accountability devices into the training, one can achieve much more for the time and efforts invested.

 The Pract.us tool has facilitated a natural way to engage, save time, provide efficiency to the manager and support self sufficency of the new hire.

 Christina H. Government Consultant

-So what is a culture of accountability and why should you care?
+So what is accountability and why should you care?

 Basically, accountability means doing what you’ve agreed to do.
 For employees, it means they do what you ask them to and meet your expectations.

 That’s pretty important for running a successful business.
 In fact, companies that create a culture of accountability outperform their peers, deal with less stress and frustration, and innovate better in their markets.

 But according to the Workplace Accountability Survey, 82% of people don’t hold others accountable and 93% say they can’t be accountable for their own work.